 Our recent study aims to better understand how data unleashes differentiation and competitive edge across strategic dimensions for media companies such as content sourcing, customer acquisition, customer loyalty and lifetime value.

 For OTT, content is paramount, followed by user experience and brand.
 These necessities do not exist on their own.
 Nearly 70% of the 40+ media executives we interviewed for our research, declared data to be business critical for survival.
 If content is king, data is now the ace.

 Data must be understood as the combination of big data, enriched with thick data and human intelligence, and must fall across multiple fields of business application.
-We found media companies individualise on their level of data application maturity, and that two out of three of them meet only the basics.
+We found media companies individualize on their level of data application maturity, and that two out of three of them meet only the basics.

-Moving up to full maturity will require to leverage leaders best practices: (1) decide to set data at the core of the strategy, (2) build an environment of trust, (3) address users and not audiences, (4) work on skillsets to close gap between business and data, (5) build data-in-motion cloud-based architecture, (6) become algorithms-centred, (7) balance and control algorithms by humans and foster creativity, (8) align data governance to enable democratisation and agility.
+Moving up to full maturity will require to leverage leaders best practices: (1) decide to set data at the core of the strategy, (2) build an environment of trust, (3) address users and not audiences, (4) work on skillsets to close gap between business and data, (5) build data-in-motion cloud-based architecture, (6) become algorithms-centered, (7) balance and control algorithms by humans and foster creativity, (8) align data governance to enable democratization and agility.

 With OTT services, the media and entertainment industry has truly entered the age of data.
 Only media companies able to extend their reach and personalize experiences will have a place at the table.

 You may accept all cookies, or choose to manage them individually.
 You can change your settings at any time by clicking Cookie Settings available in the footer of every page.